BoPDdiseasescreening/Borderline-Personality-Disorder-BoPD-automatic-disease-screening-tool/README.md

 Using de-identified structured electronic health records (EHRs) from the US-based Cerner Health Fact database and a clinical expert’s rating of the likelihood of having BoPD for 456 potential BoPD patient records from the database, we have developed the BoPD screening algorithm.
 The screening algorithm to identify individuals highly likely to have BoPD utilizes information such as patients’ diagnosis history, demographics, encounter types (emergency room, outpatient visit and hospitalization) and frequencies as inputs.
 The algorithm incorporates a clinical understanding of BoPD, including associations with bipolar disorder, and suicidal/intentional self-harm; a hallmark of the disease.
 Due to the large gap between vast unlabeled patient EHR data relative to a few hundred labelled patients (i.e. expert ratings), we implemented a knowledge-enriched, semi-supervised learning framework.

-Please note that the algorithm does NOT make diagnosis decision; it is intended to make recommendation to Health care personnels (HCPs) on screening for BoPD.
+Please note that the algorithm does NOT make diagnosis decision; it is intended to make recommendation to health care personnels (HCPs) on screening for BoPD.
 HCPs should rely on their own judgement to make clinical decisions for individual patients.

 Results of the screening algorithm were encouraging.
 The out-of-sample test results show an area under the receiver operating characteristics (AUROC) of 0.84, and positive predictive value of 0.72 indicating that for every 10 patients identified by the algorithm, on average 7 of them are highly likely to be patients with BoPD.
 Accuracy is 0.82 and sensitivity and specificity are 0.54 and 0.92, respectively.